-There was a water contamination crisis at Camp Lejeune over several decades, which led to hundreds of thousands of people suffering lifelong medical conditions.
-After years of contention, efforts are now being made to compensate parties who suffered harm from the negligence in Camp Lejeune.
-Veterans and their families can seek disability benefits and payment from the VA.
+There was a water contamination crisis at Camp LeJeune over several decades, which led to hundreds of thousands of people suffering lifelong medical conditions.
+After years of contention, efforts are now being made to compensate parties who suffered harm from the negligence in Camp LeJeune.
+Veterans and their families can now seek disability benefits and payment for Camp LeJeune injuries through the VA.

-If you meet the VA disability eligibility requirements, you will receive healthcare and medical services at no cost to you.
-However, if you face a VA health or disability claim denial or if the VA does not respond within six months after you submit a claim, you need to take legal action by filing a Camp Lejeune lawsuit with the help of George Sink, PA Injury Lawyers.
+However, if you face a VA health or disability claim denial, you need to seek VA benefits and take legal action with the help of George Sink, PA Injury Lawyers.

 What Medical Conditions Qualify?